 All substitution options are a 1:1 substitution unless noted otherwise.

 Lavender Paste: Lavender is an essential ingredient that adds light floral notes to the drink.
 You will need to be careful to measure correctly to avoid too much lavender.
 Too much will result in a soap-like taste and no one wants that!
-Buy lavender paste here!
-Also, you can use lavender flavored vodka instead of normal vodka as a sub for lavender paste.
+Also, you can use lavender-flavored vodka instead of normal vodka as a sub for lavender paste.

 Lemon Juice: The star of the dish!
 Lemon juice is the acidity and the base of this cocktail and lemonade.
 For extra lemon flavor, try squeezing the lemon peel to release the lemon essence!

-Substitutions: You can use fresh lemon juice (hand squeezed) or store bought lemon juice.
-You can also use premade lemonade or find homemade lemonade recipes to use and omit the honey all together.
+Substitutions: You can use fresh lemon juice (hand-squeezed) or store-bought lemon juice.
+You can also use premade lemonade or find homemade lemonade recipes to use and omit the honey altogether.